Eve Tetaz

-Eve Tetaz (born 1931) is a retired American public school teacher and peace and justice activist from Washington, DC.
-Tetaz was arrested 11 times in 2007 for nonviolent civil resistance during protests against the war and occupation of Iraq.
-She has been arrested approximately a dozen times between 2008 and early 2010.
+Eve Leona Tetaz (née Birnbaum; September 6, 1931 – June 7, 2023) was an American public school teacher and peace and justice activist from Washington, D.C.
+She was arrested 11 times in 2007 for nonviolent civil resistance during protests against the war and occupation of Iraq.
+Tetaz was arrested approximately a dozen times between 2008 and early 2010.

-Tetaz has been involved with several peace and justice groups, such as Code Pink, National Campaign for Nonviolent Resistance and Witness Against Torture.
+Tetaz was involved with several peace and justice groups, such as Code Pink, National Campaign for Nonviolent Resistance and Witness Against Torture.

+Tetaz died on June 7, 2023, at the age of 91.

 Sentences and appeals

 Iraq War protests

-Tetaz was one of 16 anti-torture protesters who were arrested for a protest on October 17, 2006 in front of the White House.
+Tetaz was one of 16 anti-torture protesters who were arrested for a protest on October 17, 2006, in front of the White House.
 The arrests occurred the same day President George W. Bush signed into law the Military Commissions Act of 2006.

-On November 2, 2007 Tetaz was sentenced to seven days in the D.C.
+On November 2, 2007, Tetaz was sentenced to seven days in the D.C.
 Jail after pleading no contest to two counts of failure to obey a lawful order and one count of unlawful assembly incommoding.
 In her sentencing statement, she said she would continue to speak out against the war and occupation of Iraq.

-Tetaz continues to engage in nonviolent direct action in 2008, including the January 11th "Shut Down Guantanamo Day" action at the U.S. Supreme Court.
+Tetaz continued to engage in nonviolent direct action in 2008, including the January 11th "Shut Down Guantanamo Day" action at the U.S. Supreme Court.
 On that day 82 activists were arrested inside and outside of the Supreme Court, demanding that the U.S. government close the Guantanamo prison and immediately bring all prisoners before a court of law.

 In another nonviolent direct action, a week before the fifth anniversary of the invasion of Iraq, Tetaz and 9 others spoke out from the Senate gallery while the legislative body was in session.
 They represented ghosts of individuals killed in the war and military occupation, and called on the Senate to cease its funding.
-They have been charged with Disrupting Congress.
+They were charged with Disrupting Congress.

-On April 9, 2009 Tetaz joined 13 other peace activists, including Kathy Kelly with Voices for Creative Nonviolence and Louie Vitale of Pace Bene, in protesting the military's use of unmanned drone bombers.
+On April 9, 2009, Tetaz joined 13 other peace activists, including Kathy Kelly with Voices for Creative Nonviolence and Louie Vitale of Pace Bene, in protesting the military's use of unmanned drone bombers.
 The group was arrested at Creech U.S. Air Force Base in Nevada as they attempted to meet with personnel who operate the drone bombers.

-In March 2010, following Tetaz's second-longest jail sentence to date, she explained her personal beliefs and why she will continue to protest against war and "crimes against the entire human family" in a letter to the editor of The Washington Post.
+In March 2010, following Tetaz's second-longest jail sentence to date, she explained her personal beliefs and why she would continue to protest against war and "crimes against the entire human family" in a letter to the editor of The Washington Post.